 This transfers any book value of the asset to the Intangible assets - loss on disposal expense account and reduces the book value on the balance sheet to zero.
 Intangible assets - loss on disposal is a control account activated automatically when the Intangible Assets tab is enabled.

-After ACME Industries’ disposal action, its Balance Sheet shows no balance for either Intangible assets or Intangible assets, accumuated amortization.
+After ACME Industries’ disposal action, its Balance Sheet shows no balance for either Intangible assets, at cost or Intangible assets, accumuated amortization.
 The Profit and Loss Statement shows two months’ worth of amortization expense and the large remaining book value:

 Unless ACME Industries can find a buyer for the patent, this situation will look like a serious business mistake.